Upcoming changes to the Regulation of Cooling Towers and Water Cooling Systems

 Are fees applicable for operating a regulated system?

-There is an initial registration fee and inspection fee in accordance with Strathfield Council’s Fees and Charges.
+There is an inspection fee in accordance with Strathfield Council’s Fees and Charges.

 Further information related to the legislation governing regulated systems, Legionnaires Disease and compliance monitoring tools can be downloaded from the NSW Health website below.